vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/12_Observations_on_the_History_and_Culture_of_daxi.md

 17 EI XXXIV, 49: prasannapurād upavanavanarājirājitād amarapurakīrtivijayinaḥ prava-

-rakāminīnitambabimbābhighātabhinnāmbasā ca srotasvatyā nid

-. ilayā pavitrīkr̥ tād \[. . . \]
+rakāminīnitambabimbābhighātabhinnāmbasā ca srotasvatyā niḍilayā pavitrīkr̥ tād \[. . . \]

-18 Bajpai & Pandey 1977, 28 identify the Nid

-. ilā river with ‘Līlāgar and the Pūrva-Rāṣṭra
+18 Bajpai & Pandey 1977, 28 identify the Niḍilā river with ‘Līlāgar and the Pūrva-Rāṣṭra

 was the region across the left bank of this river’.
-I fail to see the specific connection between Nid

-. ilā \(Skṭ Niṭala/niṭāla, ‘forehead’ ?\) and Līlāgar̥ \(‘play-ditch’ ?\).
+I fail to see the specific connection between Niḍilā \(Skṭ Niṭala/niṭāla, ‘forehead’ ?\) and Līlāgar̥ \(‘play-ditch’ ?\).
 Another possibility would be the site of Kosalā at the Kaṁjī Nadī \(Brown River\) 18 km eastwards

 \(below, ṇ 23 on p.
 242\).
 ‘According to Sircar and Bhattacharya, it is not improbable that Prasannapura was situated in the neighbourhood of Śrīpura’ \(Shastri 1995 II, 67\).